cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 ![a tight shot on a young Yuri Gagarin smiling inside his spacesuit](gagarin.jpg)

 _Yuri Gagarin, a cosmonaut and the first person in space.
 What a badass.
-He orbited the Earth for the first time on 12 April 1961, adding fuel to NASA's drive to beat ROSCOSMOS (POCKOCMOC) to the Moon.
+He orbited the Earth for the first time on 12 April 1961, adding fuel to NASA's drive to beat ROSCOSMOS (or Роскосмос in Russian) to the Moon.
 Image from [here](https://news.nationalgeographic.com/news/2011/04/110412-yuri-gagarin-anniversary-google-doodle-first-orbit-space-science/#/34466.jpg) by Popperfoto/Getty Images._

 This is where the story of Marvin picks up - planning spacewalks.
 Looking through the history of space exploration, human-performed exploration is a rare phenomenon.
 All astronauts are explorers in the philosophical sense, but only a few astronauts have explored in the Darwin-in-the-Galapagos kind of way.
 The first EVAs tested engineering limits.
 Same as the shuttle crews before them, modern spacewalkers on the International Space Station (ISS) are construction workers in space performing engineering tasks on engineered surfaces.
 Only the EV crews on Apollo 15 - 17 stepped out of an airlock with the goal of finding something cool outside.